bfintal/Page-Builder-Sandwich-old/readme.txt

 = 0.10 =

+* New installation welcome screen
 * Added new shortcodes:
 	* bbPress
 	* MailChimp for WP
 	* Ninja Forms
 	* WordPress SEO by Yoast
+* Updated Shortcake to include a new shortcode search box

 = 0.9.1 =